envris/demo-migs-endpoint/README.md

 # demo-migs-endpoint
-Endpoint to check exactly one simple case for MIGS payment, with some drawbacks.
+Mock endpoint to check exactly one simple case for MIGS payment, with some drawbacks.